qwertie/learn-react/docs/tutorial-5.md

   document.getElementById('app'));
 ~~~

 This time, `this.props` has this type: `{type?: string, text: string}`.
 So both of the properties have type `string`, and the question mark indicates that `type` is optional.
 I would also draw your attention to the `ReactDOM.render` call.
 Our page contains multiple paragraphs, but `ReactDOM.render` can only accept one element to render.
-Therefore, we must enclose all the `Para`s in one `div` element, and then we give the `div` element to `ReactDOM.render`.
+Therefore, we must put all the `Para`s in one `div` element, and then we give the `div` element to `ReactDOM.render`.

 A strange thing in the `<p>` element is the `className` attribute.
 You are not allowed to use the `class` attribute in React; you must use `className` instead (don't ask me why; Preact allows you to use `class` but React does not.)

 The `Para` component has some relatively complicated logic.
 The `type` property sets the `class` of each element (as you can see in the first paragraph), but if you use any capital letters in the `type` then it also becomes part of the text of the paragraph (as you can see in most of the other paragraphs).

-TypeScript code tends to be a little longer than normal JavaScript code because it contains some type annotations.
-In this program there are two type annotations.
-One of them is the type parameter on `React.Component<{type?: string, text: string}>`; in normal JavaScript you would simply write `React.Component` because the entire concept of type parameters does not exist in JavaScript.
+In normal JavaScript you would simply write `React.Component` (without type parameters) because the entire concept of type parameters does not exist in JavaScript.
 We receive benefits from this longer code, because VS Code will tell us with a red underline when we have used a component incorrectly...

 ![](intellisense-3a.png)